Young workers’ rights

 - your employer either:

-- has a payroll in Ontario of at least $2.5 million
+- has a global payroll of at least $2.5 million

 - severed the employment of 50 or more employees in a six-month period because all or part of the business permanently closed